AlfredA93/recipe-repo-2/README.md

 - This is the landing page for the website.
 Users are encouraged to sign up with the drop-down accordion bars on the page.
 - The users also see a list of the most recent recipes submitted to the website

+Recipe Detail Page
+- This is where the users can see the full recipe breakdown.
+- Users can comment, like and bookmark the recipe.
+- Users can edit or delete their comments, but not those from other users (only the admin has that capability)

 Season Pages
 - These show a filtered set of recipes corresponding with the appropriate season they are assigned during the recipe upload process.
 The All Seasons page is only filtered by published recipes, so this page includes the entire collection of the site's recipes.